tiagojsag/playbook/guidelines/hiring.md

 There’s also the possibility to add required or optional application questions such as CV, cover letter, link to personal website, LinkedIn or GitHub account, available date, etc Custom questions can also be added.

-After creting the advert, the opening will be announced internally to all company (a good place to do this is in the #general channel).
+After creating the advert, the opening will be announced internally to all company (a good place to do this is in the #general channel).
 During this announcement, it's recommended to remind employees about their referal bonus and ask to share it as broadly as possible.
 It's important to ask for volunteers to work as collaborators during the incoming hiring process.

 People who volunteer will be added as collaborators to the BambooHR application feed.
 Collaborators will have access to all the application data (except for private fields such as desired salary) and ability to score, comment or contact applicants.